 Clinicians should not misrepresent services or findings as this may constitute fraud and may violate the

-and licensure laws.
+Code of Ethics and licensure laws.
 If a clinician has evidence that an administrator or other colleague has altered that clinician's documentation to reflect incorrect information or without properly noting the changes, then the clinician should consider his or her ethical obligation to report the behavior

 and to protect his or her license and certification.